 More advanced examples of ADAO TUI calculation case

 Real cases involve observations loaded from files, operators explicitly defined as generic functions including physical simulators, time dependant information in order to deal with forecast analysis in addition to calibration or re-analysis.
 More details can be found in the full ADAO documentation (see documentation on the reference site https://www.salome-platform.org/, with https://docs.salome-platform.org/latest/gui/ADAO/en/index.html for english or https://docs.salome-platform.org/latest/gui/ADAO/fr/index.html for french, both being equivalents).

 The license for this module is the GNU Lesser General Public License (Lesser GPL), as stated here and in the source files:

-In addition, we require that all publication or presentation describing work using this software, or all commercial or not products using it, quote at least one of the references given below:
+In addition, it is requested that any publication or presentation, describing work using this module, or any commercial or non-commercial product using it, cite at least one of the references below with the current year added: